Treated as celebrities, viewed with suspicion, DTC's women drivers have seen it all | Business

 ''Meet Sharmila.
 Till a few years ago, she did not even know how to ride a cycle but today, she is driving DTC buses after being trained by the Delhi government,'' it said.

-In a video uploaded on the handle, Sharmila is heard saying people have been lauding her driving skills.
+In a video uploaded on its handle, Sharmila is heard saying people have been lauding her driving skills.

 ''My daughter finds it difficult to stay without me but my mother-in-law has said she will take care of her.
 My daughter still calls me asking when will I return home.
 There are people who say women cannot do anything apart from cooking but I tell them, 'Come with me and sit in my bus','' she says in the video.